ptrebert/project-diploid-assembly/tutorial.md

 /work_dir$ less project-diploid-assembly/scripts/cluster_status/hhu_hilbert.py
 ```

-**Important reminder: the above YAML configuration file is a Snakemake *profile* (supplied at the Snakemake
+**Important reminder: the above configuration file is a Snakemake *profile* (supplied at the Snakemake
 command line via `--profile`).
-All files described in the following are regular configuration files
+All files described in the remainder of this tutorial are "regular"
-(supplied at the Snakemake command line via `--configfiles`)**
+configuration files (supplied at the Snakemake command line via `--configfiles`)**

 ## Pipeline run environment configuration
+*(Not required for the demo or if the `autoconf.py` script is used)*

 Since the efficiency of the pipeline strongly depends on how many independent jobs can run in parallel,
-and this is determined by the the type of machines available in a compute cluster, the pipeline requires an
-additional Snakemake configuration file with the following entries:
+the pipeline requires an additional Snakemake configuration file with the following entries:

 ```yaml
 num_cpu_max: <NUM>